 For many years, homeowners have been searching for 100% mortgage refinance solutions.
 You can reduce the monthly payment on your mortgage if you can refinance your loan into a lower interest rate.
 However, most lenders will require you to have 20% equity at least for you to refinance these days.
 100% home loans are available for the right borrower who meets the requirements from the right mortgage company.
+While getting approved for a high LTV no closing cost refinance may be challenging, there are plenty of refinancing programs that require no equity.
+The RefiGuide will help you explore 100 financing mortgages that best meet your needs and qualifications.

 How to Refinance a Mortgage with No Equity Required Using a 100% Loan